-- (a) The amount or maximum amount of the payment for the goods is set out in an agreement in writing between: - (i) the Charity or its Directors (as the case may be); and - (ii) the Director or connected person supplying the goods ('the supplier") under which the supplier is to supply the goods in question to or on behalf of the Charity. - (b) The amount or maximum amount of the payment for the goods does not exceed what is reasonable in the circumstances for the supply of the goods in question. - (c) The other Directors are satisfied that it is in the best interest of the Charity to contract with the supplier rather than with someone who is not a Director or connected person.
-In reaching that decision the Directors must balance the advantage of contracting with a Director or connected person against the disadvantages of doing so. - (d) The supplier is absent from the part of any meeting at which there is discussion of the proposal to enter into a contract or arrangement with him or her or it with regard to the supply of goods to the Charity. - (e) The supplier does not vote on any such matter and is not to be counted when calculating whether a quorum of Directors is present at the meeting. - (f) The reason for their decision is recorded by the Directors in the minute book. - (g) A majority of the Directors then in office are not in receipt of remuneration or payments authorised by article 6 (4) (A). - (5) (a) In sub-clauses (2)-(4) of this article 6 "charity" shall include any company in which the Charity: - Holds more than 50% of the shares, or - Controls more than 50% of the voting rights attached to the shares; or - Has the right to appoint one or more Directors to the board of the company; - (b) "connected person" includes any person within the definition in article 59.
+- 7 3 1 The charity and its directors may only rely upon the authority provided by sub-clause 7 2 (c) of this article if each of the following conditions is satisfied. - (a) The amount or maximum amount of the payment for the goods is set out in an agreement in writing between the charity or its directors (as the case may be) and the director or connected person supplying the goods ('the supplier') under which the supplier is to supply the goods in question to or on behalf of the charity - (b) The amount or maximum amount of the payment for the goods does not exceed what is reasonable in the circumstances for the supply of the goods in question - (c) The other directors are satisfied that it is in the best interests of the charity to contact with the supplier rather than with someone who is not a director or connected person.
+In reaching that decision the directors must balance the advantage of contracting with a director or connected person against the disadvantages of doing so - (d) The supplier is absent from the part of any meeting at which there is discussion of the proposal to enter into a contract or arrangement with him or her or it with regard to the supply of goods to the charity - (e) The supplier does not vote on any such matter and is not to be counted when calculating whether a quorum of directors is present at the meeting - (f) The reasons for their decision is recorded by the directors in the minute book - (g) A majority of the directors then in office are not in receipt of remuneration or payments authorised by this article 7 - (h) In sub-clauses (2) and (3) of this article 'charity' includes any company in which the charity - (i) holds more than 50% of the shares, or - (ii) controls more than 50% of the voting rights attached to the shares, or - (iii) has the right to appoint one or more directors to the board of the company,